 $ git dot commit ...

-script is little more than a layer of helpers wrapping git
+The git dot script is little more than a layer of helpers wrapping git and

 make the experience more transparent.
 Here is a command summary: